 Emissions of carbon dioxide and other greenhouse gases (GHGs) occur throughout the process of producing and distributing transportation fuels, as well as from fuel combustion itself.
 By increasing fuel efficiency and thus reducing the volume of fuel consumed by passenger cars and light trucks, the proposed standards will reduce GHG emissions generated by fuel use, as well as throughout the fuel supply cycle.
 Lowering these emissions is likely to slow the projected pace and reduce the ultimate extent of future changes in the global climate, thus reducing future economic damages that changes in the global climate are otherwise expected to cause.
 Further, by reducing the probability that climate changes with potentially catastrophic economic or environmental impacts will occur, lowering GHG emissions may also result in economic benefits that exceed the resulting reduction in the expected future economic costs caused by gradual changes in the earth's climatic systems.
-Quantifying and monetizing benefits from reducing GHG emissions is thus an important step in estimating the total economic benefits likely to result from establishing improved fuel efficiency and GHG standards.
+Quantifying and monetizing benefits likely to result from establishing improved fuel efficiency and GHG standards.